Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Introduction

-\IEEEPARstart{A}rtificial intelligence, especially deep learning, stands to benefit immensely from the vast amount of data expected in the coming years \cite{dl}.
+Artificial intelligence, especially deep learning, stands to benefit immensely from the vast amount of data expected in the coming years \cite{dl}.
 Many algorithms have proven effective across various industrial, scientific, and engineering applications.
 However, data generally originates from a massive number of devices and is also commonly stored in a distributed manner for a wide range of scenarios.
 For example, private photos are locally stored on mobile phones, and trajectory data is stored in vehicles.
 In such cases, data collection in central entities, referred to as centralized training, is often infeasible or impractical due to limited communication resources, data privacy concerns, or country regulations.
 Currently, the Non-Centralized Learning (NCL) paradigm emerges as a positive response to the increasing need for distributed learning and other concerns in deep learning applications \cite{ncl1,ncl2}.
 In NCL, distributed devices process data locally and share knowledge without compromising communication overhead and privacy issues.
 Among the various NCL algorithms, Federated Learning (FL), introduced by \cite{fedavg} in 2017, has gained wide acknowledgment for its ability to enable entities (also referred to as participants, clients, or parties) to collaboratively train models without sharing sensitive training data.
-Following years of development, NCL has yielded impressive results, particularly in areas such as edge-cloud collaboration \cite{cloud,niyato_edgecloud,niyato_edgecloud2}, decentralized learning \cite{decentralized,liu2021consensus,sun2024byzantine}, federated learning \cite{fl,wang2023dafkd,wang2021losp}, edge computing \cite{edge1,edge2,zhong2022flee}, and beyond. \IEEEpubidadjcol
+Following years of development, NCL has yielded impressive results, particularly in areas such as edge-cloud collaboration \cite{kang2020reliable,niyato_edgecloud,niyato_edgecloud2}, decentralized learning \cite{decentralized,liu2021consensus,sun2024byzantine}, federated learning \cite{fl,wang2023dafkd,wang2021losp}, edge computing \cite{edge1,edge2,zhong2022flee}, and beyond \cite{zhong2022flee}. {Meanwhile, it has been applied in various areas such as recommendation systems \cite{li2025personalized,li2025survey,zheng2023decentralized} and autonomous driving \cite{kang_drive1,kang_drive2,kang_drive3}.} \IEEEpubidadjcol